 mid-14c., "a plum," also "a dried plum" (c.
-1200 in place name Prunhill), from Old French pronne "plum" (13c.), from Vulgar Latin *pruna, fem. singular formed from Latin pruna, neuter plural of prunum "a plum," by dissimilation from Greek proumnon, from a language of Asia Minor.
+1200 in place name Prunhill), from Old French pronne "plum" (13c.), from Vulgar Latin *pruna, fem. singular formed from Latin pruna, neuter plural of prunum "a plum," a dissimilated borrowing of Greek proumnon, from proumnē "plum tree," a word probably, like the tree itself, of Anatolian origin and thus from a language of Asia Minor.
 Slang meaning "disagreeable or disliked person" is from 1895.
 Prune juice is from 1807.

 late 14c., prouynen, proinen, of a bird, "to trim the feathers with the beak;" of a person, "to dress or groom oneself carefully," from an extended or transferred sense of Old French proignier, poroindre "cut back (vines), prune" (Modern French provigner), a word of unknown origin.
 Compare preen, which seems to be a variant of this word that kept the original senses.

 The main modern sense of "lop superfluous twigs or branches from" is from 1540s, perhaps a separate borrowing of the French word.
 It is earlier in English in a general sense of "lop off as superfluous or injurious" (early 15c.).